ibm-cloud-architecture/tutorial-vpc-3tier-networking/API.md

 Since we do not need to keep these permanently, we will store them in file `.vpc_ids` and execute `source .vpc_ids` as new entries are added to the file.
 This will allow you to restore these if you close your session and/or wish to continue at a later time.
 Only those IDs needed for this use case will be saved and highlighted in the documentation as follows:

-- Environment variable: `RIAS_ENDPOINT=https://us-south.iaas.cloud.ibm.com`
+- Environment variable: `VPC_API_ENDPOINT=https://us-south.iaas.cloud.ibm.com`
 - Environment variable: `API_VERSION=2019-01-01`

-To verify that this variable was saved, execute `echo $RIAS_ENDPOINT` and make sure the response is not empty.
+To verify that this variable was saved, execute `echo $VPC_API_ENDPOINT` and make sure the response is not empty.

-After setting the `RIAS_ENDPOINT` environment variable, get the list of available zones in a region using the following command.
+After setting the `VPC_API_ENDPOINT` environment variable, get the list of available zones in a region using the following command.
 ```
-curl -X GET "$RIAS_ENDPOINT/v1/regions/us-south/zones?version=$API_VERSION" \
+curl -X GET "$VPC_API_ENDPOINT/v1/regions/us-south/zones?version=$API_VERSION" \
      -H "Authorization: Bearer $iam_token"
 ```
 Result